yazi-rs/plugins/README.md

 > [!WARNING]
-> The plugin system is still in the early stage, and most of the plugins below only guarantee compatibility with the latest code of Yazi!
+> The plugin system is still in its early stages, and most of the plugins below only guarantee compatibility with the latest code of Yazi!
 >
 > Please make sure that both your Yazi and plugins are on the `HEAD` to ensure proper functionality!